When people receive notices identifying them as a class member in a class-action lawsuit, they might not fully understand what that means.

 With the filing of a class-action lawsuit, individual class members have little control over the decision-making.

 The lead plaintiffs make decisions for the class as a whole, including whether to agree to settle.
-Other class members who aren't the lead plaintiffs will not have a say in whether to settle or continue litigating.
+Other class members who aren't the lead plaintiffs will not have a say in settling or continuing litigating.

-When you desire a different type of remedy than the kind of settlement the lead plaintiffs seek, filing an individual lawsuit might be a better choice.
+When you desire a different remedy than the kind of settlement the lead plaintiffs seek, filing an individual lawsuit might be a better choice.

 Typically, settlements in class-action cases include monetary compensation, rebates, future services agreements, and other remedies,